openzipkin-attic/docker-zipkin/README.md

 ### Cassandra

 The default docker-compose configuration defined in `docker-compose.yml` is backed by a single-node Cassandra.
-This configuration starts `zipkin` and `zipkin-cassandra` services in their own containers and configures required dependencies.
+This configuration starts `zipkin`, `zipkin-cassandra` and `zipkin-dependencies` (cron job) in their own containers.

 ### MySQL